-I have to admit that before my knee injury, I didn’t really know what a PT was or what they did.
+I have to admit that, although I have had to contact insurance companies after a bicycle accidents, before my knee injury, I didn’t really know what a PT was or what they did.
 Growing up, my mom took me to our family doctor with all of my ankle sprains, pulled muscles and the like.
 He wrapped them, gave me some meds and sent me on my way.
 I didn’t know any different and neither did my parents.
 To them, they were getting me the best treatment they knew of.
-After my knee accident and the decision to change careers I remember telling my parents my plan.
+After my knee accident I got help from accident attorney and then decided to change careers I remember telling my parents my plan.
 My dad scratched his head and said “You want to be a what?
 What do they do?”

 A New #DPTstudent Chat Format

 To get everyone more involved in the chat and really build the community of students in the chat (let’s face it, we are stronger when we act together) I would love for you to Tweet or DM me questions (@LaurenrSPT) to ask during the chat regarding the topic for everyone to answer and discuss.
 All of our minds think differently and you may have a question to ask the group that I would have never thought of!
 This will make sure we have tons of talking points and a dynamic conversation.